-Of course VCDL members know better because you are very much aware of the state preemption law (15.2-915).
+Of course, VCDL members know better because you are very much aware of the state preemption law (15.2-915).
 Sadly, not everyone is a VCDL member, including many police officers.

 I have contacted the police department and spoke with Sergeant Moore.
-It was a pleasant conversation with the Sgt. definitely interested in getting this matter straighten out.
+It was a pleasant conversation with the Sgt. definitely interested in getting this matter straightened out.
 (My past experience with Chesterfield County PD has been positive and professional.
 VCDL has had few problems in Chesterfield.)
-I gave the Sgt. the names of the officers involved, but emphasized that VCDL does not wish to see a complaint filed against them based on the bad ordinance wording, but that we do want this resolved so it doesn’t happen again.
+I gave the Sgt. the names of the officers involved but emphasized that VCDL does not wish to see a complaint filed against them based on the bad ordinance wording, but that we do want this resolved so it doesn’t happen again.
 Sgt.
 Moore said he would contact the County Attorney on Monday.